djeada/Statistics-Notes/notes/spatial_statistics/spatial_validation.md

 - variogram fitting;
 - covariance-family selection.

-This is ordinary machine-learning leakage with an additional spatial dimension.
+This is ordinary machine-learning leakage with an added spatial dimension.

----

-## 26. Cross-validation for kriging
+## Cross-validation for kriging

 Leave-one-out kriging removes one sampled site and predicts it from all remaining sites.

 This often leaves nearby observations in the training data.

-Therefore it mainly assesses local interpolation.
+It therefore mainly assesses local interpolation.

 That may be exactly the right target for a densely sampled mapping problem.

-It is not necessarily appropriate for transfer into a new geographic region.
+It is not necessarily appropriate for transfer to a new geographic region.

----

-## 27. Kriging example
+## Kriging example

 Suppose a monitoring site is omitted.

 Its two nearest remaining sites are only

-\[
+$$
 150\text{ m}
-\]
+$$

 and

-\[
+$$
 220\text{ m}
-\]
+$$

 away.